MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 - post an update on Twitter
 - send an email or SMS

-For simplicity I will just trigger the updates as a desktop notification.
+For simplicity, I will trigger the updates as a desktop notification.

 Navigate to the `/src` folder and create a file called `notify.py` that should look like this: